MistyCommunity/JavaScript-SDK/README.md

 ## Structure

 1. __Sample Code__ Code samples that show how to use Misty's REST API to have her do useful and interesting things.
-Also includes the code files for the Misty's [remote command interface tutorials](https://docs.mistyrobotics.com/coding/using-remote-commands/tutorials/).
+Also includes the code files for Misty's [remote command interface tutorials](https://docs.mistyrobotics.com/coding/using-remote-commands/tutorials/).
 2. __API Wrappers__ - These are a few choice wrappers for using Misty I with your favorite programming language.